Hashomer Yosh: Funding

 Hashomer Yosh has received funding from Israel's Agriculture Ministry and Ministry for the Development of the Periphery, the Negev and the Galilee.
 It has also received funding from the Jewish diaspora, including the Central Fund of Israel.

 International sanctions

 Hashomer Yosh was sanctioned by the US in August 2024 and by the UK in October of that year.
-The American sanctions were rescinded by incoming President Donald Trump in January 2025, on his first day back in office.
+The American sanctions were rescinded by incoming President Donald Trump through Executive Order 14148 in January 2025, on his first day back in office.
 In June 2025 Hashomer Yosh began proceedings to challenge the British sanctions in court.
+In May 2026 the European Union sanctioned Hashomer Yosh and its president.